Course overview

 What you’ll learn

-Your first year is interprofessional, gaining the skills to work as part of a healthcare team, while learning about the physical, structural and physiological aspects of human form and movement.
+Your first year is interprofessional, gaining the skills to work in a healthcare team, while learning about the physical, structural and physiological aspects of human form and movement.

-You’ll then study musculoskeletal, cardiopulmonary, cardiorespiratory and neurological sciences; and gerontology, paediatrics, gender health issues and pain management.
+You’ll then study musculoskeletal, cardiopulmonary, cardiorespiratory and neurological sciences; as well as gerontology, paediatrics, gender health issues and pain management.

-The development of essential ‘soft’ skills is also a part of your learning.
-These include empathic listening to help accurately diagnose an issue, problem-solving to address clinical obstacles, and reflective practice to critically analyse evidence and monitor the effectiveness of your management strategies.
+You’ll learn how to analyse research evidence and the individual’s perspective and health environment, to select the best treatment option.
+Other important skills include empathic listening to help accurately diagnose an issue, problem-solving to address clinical obstacles, and reflective practice to critically analyse evidence and monitor the effectiveness of your management strategies.

 Practical experience

-You’ll develop your practical skills in laboratory classes and complete 1,100 hours in supervised placements in hospitals and community settings, including in rural and remote locations.
+You will develop your practical skills in laboratory classes, and you'll complete 1,100 hours of supervised placements in hospital and community settings, including in rural and remote locations.

 Detailed course structure and unit information